Germ theory's key 19th century figures: Louis Pasteur

-In 1867, Louis Pasteur became a chemistry professor at the Sorbonne, though he continued to study silkworms until 1870, he became curious as to what could cure disease.
+In 1867, Pasteur became a chemistry professor at the Sorbonne, though he continued to study silkworms until 1870, he became curious as to what could cure disease.
 Pasteur wanted to discover if his work had greater applications than improving alcohol production and diagnosing silkworms.
 In the 1870s, large numbers of chickens were dying from cholera.
 When he cultured the bacteria from the chickens, he left these cultures out in the air for long periods of time.
 By happenchance the bacteria reproduced, yet became weaker and considerably less virulent.
 He used Edward Jenner's early vaccination concept, but improved upon it by injecting the chickens with this less virulent strain of the disease.
 These vaccinated chickens survived, however, some still had the bacteria in their feces.
 Pasteur believed this might explain asymptomatic carriers of disease during epidemics.